Warren Buffett, Target, Netflix join group of companies and top executives in new statement opposing limits on voting rights

 Chenault and Frazier coordinated a letter signed last month by 72 Black business executives that made a similar point — a letter that first drew attention to the voting bills in executive suites across the country.

-The two men also asked the corporate leaders to sign onto the new letter -- which was published today.
+The two men also asked the corporate leaders to sign onto the letter published Wednesday.

 “Voting is the lifeblood of our democracy,” the statement reads, “and we call upon all Americans to take a nonpartisan stand for this basic and most fundamental right of all Americans.”